OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-029.md

 ## Psalm 29:7

-> The voice of the Lord divides flames of fire.
+> The voice of the Lord divides forks of fire.

 ## Psalm 29:8